szczyglis-dev/py-gpt/README.md

 ## Adding custom LLM providers

-Handling LLMs with Langchain is implemented through separated wrappers.
-This allows for the addition of support for any provider and model available via Langchain.
+Handling LLMs with Langchain and Llama-index is implemented through separated wrappers.
+This allows for the addition of support for any provider and model available via Langchain or Llama-index.
 All built-in wrappers for the models and its providers are placed in the `pygpt_net.provider.llms`.

 These wrappers are loaded into the application during startup using `launcher.add_llm()` method: